tommoor/tommoor.github.io/_posts/2019-01-02-you-should-open-source-your-product.markdown

 As well, the more popular your open source project becomes the more work there is to do shepherding and maintaining the community – popularity may be a curse that only larger teams can manage…

+**If you've had great success or failure making your companies code public I'd love to hear about it in the comments.**